alejandromlsh/booking_backend/Readme.md

  Overall I designed the application with SOLID principles in mind, and applying modern C++ features to increase the performance of the system.

  Some extra features I could have implemented:
   - A TheaterFactory similar to the SeatFactory.
 It has sense since there could also be several types of theaters (like IMAX, Standard and so on).
+This would open the door to different types of theaters with different layouts and number of Seats
   - A HTTP server on top of the TCP server.
   - A GUI for the client using Qt
   - A User Authorization System